Wilbur Schramm: Later career (1943–1975)

 In 1943, Schramm returned to academia as director of the University of Iowa's School of Journalism.
 In 1947 he moved to the University of Illinois at Urbana–Champaign as director of the Institute of Communications Research, which he set up as a "flexible and non-territorial" organization unlike traditional academic departments.

 In 1955 he moved to Stanford University to serve as founding director of the Institute for Communication Research until 1973.
 In 1961 he was appointed Janet M. Peck Professor of International Communication until he retired as professor emeritus in 1973.
 From 1959 to 1960 he served as a Fellow at the Center for Advanced Study in the Behavioral Sciences.
-From 1973 to 1975, Schramm served as Director of the East-West Center's Communication Institute in Honolulu, Hawaii, and later held the titles of Director Emeritus and Distinguished Senior Fellow.
+From 1973 to 1975, Schramm served as Director of the East-West Center's Communication Institute in Honolulu, Hawaii, and later held the titles of director emeritus and Distinguished Senior Fellow.

 In 1959, in an interview published by Canadian Press (CP) on February 3, Schramm stated that communications will become more personalized within the next 10 years and that "It is conceivable that you will be carrying around your own telephone within that time.
 Readers would be able to phone the news distribution center and say: 'Send me three columns of last night's hockey game and a full review of the Cuban situation.'"

 Later life

 In 1977 Schramm settled in Honolulu, Hawaii, and was active at the Communication Institute at the East-West Center until he died on December 27, 1987, at 80 years old at his home.
-He was survived with his wife Elizabeth, daughter Mary Coberly, and a grandson.
+He was survived by his wife Elizabeth, daughter Mary Coberly, and a grandson.